 Flexible Power Generation – ETN Webinar Series – final episode

-“R&D for flexible power generation: today’s and tomorrow’s challenges and pathways“, the 7th and final episode of ETN’s webinar series on Flexible Power Generation, will take place on 20 April 2021, 11.30 am -1 pm CEST.
+“R&D for flexible power generation: today’s and tomorrow’s challenges and pathways“, the 7th and final episode of ETN’s webinar series on Flexible Power Generation, took place on 20 April 2021.

 Between 2017 and 2020, about 50Million euro funds have been allocated to make fossil fuels power plants highly flexible and efficient through the EU research and innovation programme Horizon 2020.
 These funds have helped researchers all around Europe develop and improve solutions that can help us reduce our carbon footprint by retrofitting and leveraging existing reliable assets, thermal power plants.

 These investments highlight the importance of developing solutions for a deeper integration into an advance energy system with a higher shares of renewable energies, where thermal power plants shifts their role from base-load to fluctuating power sources, to meet unpredictable and short-noticed demand peaks and avoid disruption in the electrical grid.

 The 5 EU-funded projects have focused their efforts in developing a broad array of solutions to increase flexibility while lowering GHG emissions: power-to-x-to-power solutions, low-carbon gasses combustion, Heat pumps supercritical CO2, components and machine optimisations.
 All of those solutions will respond to the different needs across the whole continent, supporting and strengthening the energy system in the short, medium and long-term.
 In this episode, we discussed with the 5 project coordinators what they think the next steps and research direction are, as well as the challenges still to be addressed.